Do I Need A CPU With Integrated Graphics If I Have A GPU?

 Do I Need A CPU With Integrated Graphics If I Have A GPU? | cpugpunerds.com

-It is because if you let both graphic processors be enabled, one may be of higher priority, and the other may be a bit lower priority.
+If you enable both graphic processors, one may be of higher priority, and the other may be a bit lower.
 If the integrated graphics is of higher priority, then it will try its best to solve all the graphics-related problems by itself, and the OS may share the same process with both.

 Only the RAMs are the only hardware that can work simultaneously, even though they may or may not be the same type.
-Even the graphics cards of different companies can work at the same time as well.
-But it has been experienced that a CPU with an integrated graphics card causes conflicts with GPUs.
+Even the graphics cards of different companies can work simultaneously as well.
+However, it has been experienced that a CPU with an integrated graphics card causes conflicts with GPUs.

 Reasons To Buy CPU With Integrated Graphics Card?